dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 glShaderSource(fragmentShader, 1, &fragmentShaderSource, NULL);
 glCompileShader(fragmentShader);
 ```
-Now that both shaders are compiled then we have to link both shader objects into a shader program.
+Now that both shaders are compiled, we have to link both shader objects into a shader program.
 ### Shader Program
 A shader program object is the final linked version of all shaders combined (for now vertex and fragment shader only).
-We will kinda similar approach here too- first create a shader program object, attach both shaders and link them using glLinkProgram().
-Now, we can use this shader program anywhere using glUseProgram().
+We will follow a similar approach here too- first create a shader program object, attach both shaders and link them using glLinkProgram().
+We can now activate this shader program using glUseProgram().
 ```cpp
 GLuint shaderProgram;
 shaderProgram = glCreateProgram();